US STOCKS-Wall St ends 2022 with biggest annual drop since 2008

 Apple Inc AAPL.O, Alphabet Inc GOOGL.O, Microsoft Corp MSFT.O, Nvidia Corp NVDA.O, Amazon.com Inc AMZN.O, Tesla Inc TSLA.O are among the worst drags on the S&P 500 growth index .IGX, down between 28% and 66% in 2022.

-Energy .SPNY has recorded stellar annual gains of 58% due to a surge in oil prices.
+Energy .SPNY has recorded stellar annual gains of 59% as oil prices surged.

 Ten of the 11 S&P .SPX sector indexes dropped on Friday, led by real estate and utilities.